eea/eea.elasticsearch-cluster/README.md

 # EEA Elasticsearch Cluster dockerfiles

-Dockerfiles and scripts to build and deploy EEA Elasticsearch cluster.
+This repository containes Dockerfiles and scripts to build and deploy the EEA Elasticsearch cluster as Docker containers.

-It includes several useful elasticsearch plugins such as the [EEA RDF River plugin](https://github.com/eea/eea.elasticsearch.river.rdf) used to index data from RDF dumps and/or SPARQL enpoints.
+It includes several useful elasticsearch plugins such as the [EEA RDF River plugin](https://github.com/eea/eea.elasticsearch.river.rdf) used to index data from RDF dumps and/or SPARQL endpoints.

-__It makes it easier to develop, ship and run the EEA Elasticsearch cluster leaving the host always clean__
+__It makes it easier to develop, ship and run the EEA Elasticsearch cluster anywhere, leaving the host clean.__

 ## Requirements
 All you need is [Docker installed](https://docs.docker.com/) on the host.